 This Practice Note considers the requirements under the Electronic Communications Code for electronic network providers who have been designated as ‘Code operators’ under the Code to comply with certain requirements in order to demonstrate that they have sufficient funds to meet their liabilities.
 The substance of these requirements has not changed subsequent to the coming into force of the new Electronic Communications Code which was implemented via the Digital Economy Act 2017.

-This Practice Note considers the regulation of mobile virtual network operators (MVNOs) with a particular focus on the UK market.
-An MVNO is a mobile communications service provider that contracts with a mobile network operator (MNO), or, on occasion, a third party intermediary such as a mobile virtual network enabler (MVNE), or mobile virtual network aggregator (MVNA), for the resale of mobile services.
-This type of transaction is a 'white label' resell, meaning that the end customer has no contact with the underlying MNO and as far as the customer is concerned, its relationship is with the MVNO, and it is the MVNO that provides the service.
+This Practice Note considers the regulation of the resale of mobile voice services, with a particular focus on the UK market.
+Resale normally takes place when a smaller mobile operator buys services from a larger operator which has been allocated a range of spectrum, and the smaller operator then resells those services in the market.
+In this scenario, the end customer normally has no contact with the underlying mobile operator and as far as the customer is concerned, its relationship is with the smaller operator and it is the smaller operator that provides the service.

 This Practice Note provides practical guidance on the General Conditions of Entitlement published by the Office of Communications.
 The General Conditions of Entitlement comprise the general regulatory rules governing the provision of electronic communications networks and services.